MissChengLX/EPC_estimation/README.md

   3. The "CNN-based Transfer learning" contains code files for finetruning the ResNet-50 m model to extracte the landscape features from the Google Earth images.

     "main.py" is the main file.

+    "Feature-extraction.py" : This fuction is to extract landscape features based on the trained CNN-based model from Google Earth images at patch and the sub-district level.

      The 'resnet50_places365.pth.tar' can be download from https://github.com/kywch/Vis_places365.